Pur3-MAlice/bear-minimum/README.md

 ### **User Stories:**
 * As a user, I want to see the subject matter of the page.
 * As a user, I want to be able to navigate the site to find what I require quickly and easily.
-* As a user, I want to leave feeling as I know morse about the subject than when I entering.
+* As a user, I want to leave feeling as I know morse about the subject than when I am entering.
 * As a user, I want to be able to navigate my way to resources easily.
 * As a user, I want to feel calm and happy whilst navigating the site.
 * As a user, I want to understand the Mission of the site quickly.